 It’s now been about six months since I’ve painted the counters.
 They’ve held up beautifully, all except one spot.

-I rarely use this bathroom which means the counter doesn’t get wiped up as much as it should.
-My oldest daughter left a huge pump of foundation on the counters and when I eventually spotted it and wiped it away, it took a patch of paint with it and left a couple stains. 😒
+I rarely use this bathroom, which means the counter doesn’t get wiped up as much as it should.
+My oldest daughter left a huge pump of foundation on the counters, and when I eventually spotted it and wiped it away, it took a patch of paint with it and left a couple of stains. ?

 If I had the desire, I could probably fix that spot, but honestly, it doesn’t really bother me.

-Other than that, they’ve help up extraordinarily well.
+Other than that, they’ve held up extraordinarily well.

 Would I Recommend Painting Your Counters?